Noise pollution causes hearing loss and affects health

 How did this entire ruckus affect the respondents?
 Irritability was the primary result of exposure to noise, followed by difficulty to concentrate (42 percent), sleeping disorders (20 percent) and headaches (20 percent).

-That is certainly a laudable move and more tangible measures like this one are needed in all the noisy urban centers.
-In the meantime, however, there are steps you can take to protect your hearing and health in general against harmful noise pollution.
-Better Hearing Institute advises these common-sense guidelines:
+These are certainly laudable moves, and more tangible measures like them are needed in all the noisy urban centers.
+In the meantime, there are steps you can take to protect your hearing and health in general against harmful noise pollution.
+Better Hearing Institute advises these guidelines:

 - Know which noises can cause damage (those above 80 decibels), including jet engines, lawn mowers, motorcycles, chainsaws, powerboats, and personal stereos.
 If you have to raise your voice to shout over the noise to be heard by someone within an arm's length away, the noise is probably in this range.

-- Since loud music is a well-known source of toxic noise, keep the volume of your iPod or other personal audio equipment at a comfortably low volume and take frequent breaks from listening.
+- Since loud music is a well-known source of toxic noise, keep the volume of your personal audio equipment at a comfortably low volume and take frequent breaks from listening.

 To learn more about hearing protection devices and to have your hearing tested, visit a hearing professional near you today to get started on the path to healthier hearing.